TudouJun1204/ud-website-optimization/README.md

 The aim of this project is to optimize the critical rendering path and make the index page render as quickly as possible by applying the techniques picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).
 Also we had to optimize FPS in pizza.html.

-To get started, check out the repository and inspect the code.

-## Getting started

-### Part 1: Optimize PageSpeed Insights score for index.html
+## Part 1: Optimize PageSpeed Insights score for index.html

 To first start this project, we had to setup the project.